-As a Christian Counselor, Emily will conduct her counseling from a biblical worldview as she relies on the Holy Spirit to work through her to help her clients.
-However, she will always meet her clients where they are spiritually, allowing the client to choose how many or few components of Christianity are to be incorporated in our counseling sessions.
+As a Christian Counselor, Emily conducts her counseling from a biblical worldview as she relies on the Holy Spirit to work through her to help her clients.
+However, she will always meet her clients where they are spiritually, allowing the client to choose how many or few components of Christianity are to be incorporated into the counseling sessions.

 336-542-2060 ext.
 118, Emily@RPCounseling.org